-Motor Control / Variable Frequency Drives (VFDs) – Fixed speed motor driven applications, such as escalators, can benefit from a motor controller.
+Motor Control / Variable Frequency Drives (VFDs) – Fixed speed motor-driven applications, such as escalators, can benefit from a motor controller.
 The controller will adjust the torque output in order to meet the load’s exact requirement.
-This will guarantee that the output of the motors are in constant equilibrium with its demand and avoid consuming too much energy which is especially useful during peak grid hours.
+This will guarantee that the output of the motors is in constant equilibrium with its demand and avoid consuming too much energy which is especially useful during peak grid hours.
 What exactly does a VFD do?

-- “It adjusts the speed of an HVAC fan or pump motor, based on demand, to save energy and prolong motor and mechanical component life”
+- “It adjusts the speed of an HVAC fan or pumps motor, based on demand, to save energy and prolong motor and mechanical component life”

 - “Without a VFD, an HVAC fan or pump motor is either 100% ‘on’ or 100% ‘off’ ”

 - “A VFD eliminates the initial power surge and mechanical shock of switching the motor from ‘off’ to ‘on’ ”

 - “A VFD conserves energy when an HVAC control system senses that a fan or pump motor can meet heating or cooling needs by running at less than 100% power”

 How Can EnergyWatch help you capture the full value of PLM?